Grant McPherson | Chief Executive

 Lisa Futschek | General Manager, International

-At ENZ, Lisa has spearheaded initiatives such as the Generation Study Abroad and Go Overseas scholarships and Game on English; has championed the development of local language and tailored marketing materials; and has led the establishment of a permanent ENZ presence in Tokyo, Los Angeles and Bogota.
+At ENZ Lisa has spearheaded initiatives such as the Generation Study Abroad and Go Overseas scholarships, Game on English, and she has championed the development of local language and tailored marketing materials.
+Her 40-strong team leads ENZ’s internationalisation efforts through influence, insights and reciprocal partnerships.